Skip to content

 Fairbanks, AK 99709

-This website was last updated in September 2024.
-You can expect us to post updates at least every three months throughout the design process.
-If you would like more information, please reach out to the project team at info@chenasmalltracts.com or (907) 451-2281.
+This website was last updated in December 2024.
+We expect to provide the next project update in early 2025.
+In the meantime, if you would like more information, please reach out to the project team at info@chenasmalltracts.com or (907) 451-2281.